-The IRB submission consists of the electronic application, a protocol, consent form(s), recruitment materials, a grant (if applicable), financial disclosure statements for the members of the study team, and approvals from ancillary committees.
+The IRB submission consists of the electronic application, a protocol, consent form(s), recruitment materials, and other relevant documents.
 The IRB makes determinations based on the information provided.
-If information is lacking, the IRB cannot grant an approval.
-Incomplete information and poorly written protocols are the most frequent causes of delay in approval.
+If information is lacking, the IRB cannot grant approval.
+Required review and approval from ancillary committees (e.g. COI, Pharmacy, IBC, Contracting/Budgeting, etc.) will be sought concurrently.

 The table below outlines the materials that the IRB needs in order to review a study.
-The complete listing of the required materials for submission can be found in IRB SOP 301: IRB Submission Requirements and IRB SOP 402: Criteria for Approval.
+The complete listing of the required materials for submission can be found in 301: Research Submission Requirements and 402: Criteria for Initial IRB Approval.
 These guidelines below, apply to most research.
 However, each research study is unique and additional documents may be required in certain situations.
 The IRB reserves the right to request additional information if needed to conduct a complete review.
-This happens most frequently with multi-center research when the protocol is written by an outside investigator.

 |Required for Submission||Details and Description|